+Integrated Ecosystem Assessment

+Scoping

-Integrated Ecosystem Assessment Scoping Identify goals of EBM and threats to achieving goals Develop ecosystem indicators and targets Risk Analysis Monitoring of Ecosystem Indicators and Management Effectiveness Analysis of Ecosystem Status relative to EBM goals Management Strategy Evaluation Figure 1 which management measures are triggered).
+Identify goals of EBM and threats to achieving goals

+Develop ecosystem indicators

+and targets

+Risk Analysis

+Analysis of Ecosystem Status

+relative to EBM goals

+Management Strategy Evaluation

+Defining indicators and targets

+GOALS: To identify indicators of system status (for stocks, fisheries, ecosystems, social and economic benefits, etc.) and for performance of management and governance (e.g. compliance), which are specific, responsive, measurable, easily communicated, etc.: define targets and references points (at which management measures are triggered).

 CURRENT SITUATION: Reference points for spawning stock biomass and fishing mortality are not defined for EU cephalopods.
 The Marine Strategy Framework Directive offers environmental and fishery indicators while the Marine Stewardship Council's Fisheries Standard uses indicators of fishery performance, environmental impacts and effectiveness of management.
 Once issues of scale (stock v fishery v ecosystem) are addressed, such approaches could be adapted to cephalopods (MSC certified an EU octopus fishery).